-This section does not attempt to specific the requisite form or procedure for a partition prior to moving to the enacting state, which should be governed by the law of the community property state rather than this act.
+This section does not attempt to specify the requisite form or procedure for a partition prior to moving to the enacting state, which should be governed by the law of the community property state rather than this act.
 If parties have partitioned or reclassified previously acquired community property after moving to a non-community property state, this act would not apply to any such property owned by the decedent at death.
 The terms "partition" and "reclassify" are defined in Section 2 of this act.

 Section 5.
-Rebuttable Presumptions Community Property Presumption
+Community Property Presumption

-All property acquired by a spouse when domiciled in a jurisdiction where community property could then be acquired by the spouse by operation of law and as an incident of a marriage or a similar relationship is presumed to be community property.
+All property acquired by a spouse when domiciled in a jurisdiction where community property could then be acquired by the spouse by operation of law as an incident of marriage or similar other relationship under which community property could then be acquired is presumed to be community property.
 This presumption may be rebutted by a preponderance of the evidence.

 This section applies to so-called "opt out" states that provide for the acquisition of community or marital property by operation of law and as an incident of marriage.
 Scholars have noted that in the nine "opt out" states, community or marital property is not created by contract, although spouses can "opt out" by contract.
-Caroline Bermeo Newcombe, The Origin and Civil Law Foundation of the Community Property System, Why California Adopted It and Why Community Property Principles Benefit Women, 11 U. MD.
+Caroline Bermeo Newcombe, The Origin and Civil Law Foundation of the Community Property System, Why California Adopted It and Why Community Property Principles Benefit Women, 11 U. Md.
 L.J.
-RACE RELIG.
-GENDER & CLASS 1 (2011) (One "characteristic of community property systems is that they arise by operation of law.").
+Race Relig.
+Gender & CLASS 1 (2011) (One "characteristic of community property systems is that they arise by operation of law.").
 This section adopts a blanket presumption in favor of treating all property acquired by a spouse while domiciled in a community property jurisdiction as community property, provided, of course, that the laws of the community property state allowed community property to "then be acquired" by that person.
-In other words, the presumption applies only to those persons who could acquire community property under the laws of the relevant jurisdiction and have complied with the necessary laws to do at the time of acquisition.
-Consequently, the presumption does not apply to unmarried individuals or to those who have opted out of the community regime even if they acquire property while domiciled in a community property jurisdiction, as those individuals could not then acquire community property in that jurisdiction.
+In other words, the presumption applies only to those persons who could acquire community property under the laws of the relevant jurisdiction by virtue of marriage or similar relationship.
+Consequently, the presumption does not apply to unmarried individuals The phrase "or other relationship under which community property could then be acquired" is a reference to the definition of spouse in section 2(10), which recognizes that in some jurisdictions domestic or registered partners may acquire community property.
+The presumption does not apply to non-spouses or to those who have opted out of the community regime even if they acquire property while domiciled in a community property jurisdiction, as those individuals could not then acquire community property in that jurisdiction.